 There’s no denying that pregnancy is hard on a woman’s body.
 Every trimester, we are pushed to unprecedented levels of endurance.
-Recently, the science proves this.
+And the science proves it.
 Research shows that growing a baby is akin to competing in an Ironman.
 That’s right.
-All of that to say, growing a baby is no easy feat.
-And although we are capable of enduring the pressure, pain, and growth of pregnancy and childbirth, that doesn’t mean it’s smooth sailing.
+Although we are capable of enduring the pressure, pain, and growth of pregnancy and childbirth, that doesn’t mean it’s smooth sailing.
 Often overlooked, a strong immune system is key for both a healthy pregnancy and postpartum recovery.
 Nourishing your immunity is key for both your growing baby and your own well-being.
 Both are equally important.
 Everything from adequate calories to protein, vitamins, electrolytes, and minerals are essential.
-In the spirit of staying well during flu season, we’re diving into immune support during pregnancy.
+In the spirit of staying well this winter, we’re diving into immune support during pregnancy.

 If you’ve come across this blog post and are struggling to conceive, are newly pregnant after miscarrying, or are experiencing other fertility woes, you are not alone.
 Trust the process and remain hopeful.
 Respecting your body’s journey is more important than ever.
 I see you.
 My heart goes out to you.